sankan401/edu-help/README.md

 # Edu-help

-App which shows information about clubs and events hosted by it in a college.
+App which shows information and resources available for students to learn and grow their skills.
-This app was made for Inhouse NTCC Practical Training , as a Summer project before starting of my third year of BTech CSE.
+This app as a Summer project before starting of my third year of BTech CSE.

-Requirements

-- Android Studio

-## 📌 Get Started

-1. Clone the project in your workspace using command - git clone Clone the project in your workspace using command - git clone
-2. Then

 ## 📌 Features

+- Login & Sign-up
+- Provide free resources

 ## 📌 Demo

-pages

 ### Home Page